AdobeDocs/real-time-cdp-collaboration.en/help/guide/setup/manage-data-connection.md

 >id="rtcdp_collaboration_manage_dataconnections_matchkeys"
 >title="Match keys"
 >abstract="Match keys determine how data from different sources will be matched.
 Choose the match keys that are most relevant to your use cases and privacy guidelines."

->[!CONTEXTUALHELP]
-> Match keys determine how data from different sources will be matched.
-Choose the match keys that are most relevant to your use cases and privacy guidelines.

 Match keys are identifiers used to reconcile members across audiences from different data sources.
 Available match keys include: